meeehdi-dev/bropilot.nvim/README.md

 - [x] wait for model to be ready before trying to suggest (does ollama api provide that info? -> using preload)
 - [ ] check that suggestion is created after model ready
 - [ ] notify on ollama api errors
-- [ ] keep subsequent suggestions in memory (behind option? full suggestions might be heavy on memory)
+- [x] keep subsequent suggestions in memory
+- [ ] accepting block resets suggestions
 - [ ] custom init options
   - [x] model
   - [x] variant
   - [ ] prompt (assert if unknown model)
   - [x] debounce time
   - [ ] show progress
+  - [ ] keep all current suggestions in memory
   - [ ] ollama params
 - [ ] check if model is listed in ollama api
 - [ ] pull model if not listed (behind option)